Great Southern Reef: Long-spined sea urchin

 The recent explosion in the population of long-spined sea urchins (Centrostephanus rodgersii) in the waters south of Australia has been devastating to its kelp forests.
 The urchins, which are normally found north of the Great Southern Reef, have seen their range expand southward with the warm waters that themselves have caused a mass die-off of kelp.
 Some estimates have the urchin population on the Great Southern Reef tripling since 2016.
 If left unchecked by predators, urchins multiple quickly and can eat through entire forests of kelp plants, leaving behind dead zones known as urchin barrens.
 Rock lobsters are one of the few animals that are able to eat urchins due to the echinoderm's spines, which release an irritating toxin when stimulated, and overfishing of the rock lobster has been blamed in part for the expansion of the urchins' range.
-In 2022, the Tasmanian government released their strategy for "tackling the long spined sea urchin", which involves subsidizing the commercial dive fishery as well as training recreational divers to protect important patches of kelp forest.
+In 2022, the Tasmanian government released their strategy for "tackling the long spined sea urchin", which involves subsidising the commercial dive fishery as well as training recreational divers to protect important patches of kelp forest.
 As of June 2022, commercial divers alone have removed 2400 t of urchins over the past decade.

 Conservation

-Only 9.8% of Australia's national waters are considered "fully/highly protected from fishing", much of that concentrated around the Great Barrier Reef, the largest coral reef system in the world, which is encompassed by the expansive Coral Sea Marine Park.
+Only 9.8% of Australia's national waters are considered "fully/highly protected from fishing".
+Much of that concentrated around the Great Barrier Reef, the largest coral reef system in the world, which is encompassed by the expansive Coral Sea Marine Park.
 The coastline of southern Australia is dotted with a number of smaller marine protected areas, although some extend out to the limits of Australian national waters.
 These areas can be roughly divided into South-west and South-east networks.
 They range from more lightly regulated multiple use zones and special purpose zones to more tightly controlled marine parks, many of them protecting particular natural features like the Neptune Islands.
 Some of these areas are set aside specifically for traditional resource management.
-In lieu of becoming a UNESCO World Heritage Site like the Great Barrier Reef, Mission Blue, the organization founded by marine biologist Sylvia Earle, has designated the Great Southern Reef as a "Hope Spot" and worked with local advocates to preserve the reef.
+In lieu of becoming a UNESCO World Heritage Site like the Great Barrier Reef, Mission Blue, the organisation founded by marine biologist Sylvia Earle, has designated the Great Southern Reef as a "Hope Spot" and worked with local advocates to preserve the reef.

 Hoping to find a solution that will restore Australia's temperate kelp forests, researchers have been trying to seed kelp in deforested areas with some success.
 Aquaculture companies have also invested in kelp farming in the region, in particular the cultivation of Asparagopsis, a red seaweed that when added in small amounts to the feed of livestock can cut their methane emissions by as much as 90%.

 The future of the Great Southern Reef depends on addressing human-caused climate change, as fluctuations in water temperature are primarily responsible for its decline.